abbyazari/abbyazari.github.io/_pages/publications.md

 1. Wen, Y., Halekas, J. S., Shen, H-W., **Azari, A. R.** et al., (Accepted).
 "Sinuous Aurora at Mars: A Link to the Tail Current Sheet?"
 The Astrophysical Journal Letters.

-1. Da Poian, V., Theiling, B., Lyness, Burtt, D., **Azari, A. R.** et al., (2025).
-"Science autonomy using machine learning for astrobiology", White Paper for the 2025 NASA Decadal Astrobiology Research and Exploration Strategy (DARES).$^{\dagger}$
+1. Da Poian, V., Theiling, B., Lyness, E., Burtt, D., **Azari, A. R.** et al., (2025).
+"Science autonomy using machine learning for astrobiology".
+White Paper for the 2025 NASA Decadal Astrobiology Research and Exploration Strategy (DARES). $^{\dagger}$

 1. Lillis, R...[21 including **Azari, A. R.**] (2024).
 "Sinuous Aurora at Mars: A Link to the Tail Current Sheet?"
 JGR: Space Physics. <a href="https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2024JA032477">doi: 10.1029/2024JA032477</a>